 - 4 cups water

-- 2 cups wild rice (about one 8-ounce package)
+- 2 cups wild rice or rice bread cubes (about one 8-ounce package)

 - 1 cup apple (Stayman or Wine Sap are best) coarsely chopped.